For Council Members · Mayors · City Managers · Budget Officers

 National Alliance to End Homelessness

-A 50-unit MCSU+H pilot covers 50 people with a capital asset the city owns outright — zero annual cost after purchase.
+An MCSU+H pilot covers each person with a capital asset the city owns outright — zero annual cost after purchase.
 One unit.
 One person.
 No annual cost.
 No site.
 No operator.
 No ongoing commitment.

 The MCSU+H pilot — one-time capital purchase, no annual overhead